Open-Research-Dojo/start-up-your-business/README.md

 Below are all the methods we used for this research.
 We will also assign everything to the questions.
 We will be using the <a href="https://ictresearchmethods.nl/Methods">DOT</a> framework as mentioned above.

-- Literature study (First question)
+- Literature study (First question, third question)
-- Expert interview (First question)
+- Expert interview (First question, third question)
-- Product review (First question)
+- Product review (First question, third question)
+- Peer Review (third question)

 ## 7. Answers